How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 From these results, I can see another term closely related to my primary keyword – Chia oil.
 Also, something important for this stage of the validation process is that there are several results for keywords containing where to buy, confirming that the Chia seeds’ niche is the right niche for our business.

-Use Amazon to research and validate business ideas
+3. Use Amazon to research and validate ideas

-You can use Amazon to check if there is a big enough market for your business idea.
+You can use Amazon to check if a market is big enough for your business idea.
 Why Amazon, you probably ask?
-Because it is similar to search engines where people search for something, and in this case, they search for products they want to buy.
+It is similar to search engines, where people search for something; in this case, they search for products they want to buy.

 Go to Amazon.com and type in your target keyword that your target customers will use or niche related to your business idea in the search bar.
 For example, if my target keyword is “Chia seeds,” I will get these results.